dotlang/language/doc/RFE.md

 `@{x}`? clash with casting tuple/array/map literals.
 `@[x]`? clas with generics.

-? - What about types with duplicate name?
-For functions it's ok as long as they have different types.
-We just call `process(x,y)` and the appropriate impl will be chosen.
-But what about type?
-Suppose that we have two Stack types in two modules that I have imported.
-`import /core/mod1`
-`import /code/mod2`
-`var t: Stack` what if Stack is defined in both locations? one solution: type keyword
-`type Stack1 := /core/mode1/Stack`
-`type Stack2 := /code/mode2/Stack`
-using Fully qualified name to alias a type. but this will be a totally different type because it's not an alias only.
-`import /code/mode1 {Stack => Stack_mod1}`
-`import /code/mode2 {Stack => Stack_mod2}`
-`var t: Stack_mod1`
-Can we use this notation to map functions too? we don't need that.
-Another option: `alias` keyword.
-Another option: use `type` with similar notation to define named alias.
-`type Stack_mod1 := /code/mode1/Stack`

-? - How does using generics for var/val affect current specification? protocols, phantom types, specialization, ... lambda. generics lambda.

-? - Can we simplify generics for var/val?
-like D's inout? maybe `var/val`.

-? - Can we extend generics to accept number, string, float and other literals too?

-? - val is like a memory cell with a lock on it. var is like a memory cell without lock.
+Y - val is like a memory cell with a lock on it. var is like a memory cell without lock.
 If you want to use val as var, you must clone the memory cell.

+Y - Can we extend generics to accept number, string, float and other literals too?

-? - Add `binary` type.
+Y - Add `binary` type.
 Advantage: It helps unify type system. it can be used to describe almost all other types.
 Advantage: Makes language more powerful. if anyone needs a raw buffer, it can use this type.
 We may even be able to define map using normal language constructs.